Proudly Supporting Active Military Service Members and Veterans

 We Honor Veterans Program

+We Honor Veterans program, a National Hospice and Palliative Care Organization and Department of Veterans Affairs initiative that supports veterans and their families during end-of-life care.
 The goal of the program, to care for and honor those who have served when they reach the end of life, is achieved through community partnerships to educate and expand awareness of services and benefits available to veterans and their families during end-of-life care.

 If you are a veteran seeking a sense of mission and purpose in the civilian workforce in a fulfilling, team-oriented environment, you’ll find it at Covenant Health.
 As the area’s largest employer, we are proud to employ nearly 400 veterans in clinical and non-clinical settings throughout our system who continue to serve others in our community.